 How we support you

 We offer childminders:

 - advice and support

-- support through the 'childminding - is it for you?' information session, pre-registration course, and Ofsted application process
+- 'Childminding - is it for you?' information session and pre-registration course

 - career development opportunities

 - quality improvement programme support